j4cobgarby/j4cobgarby.github.io/_posts/2023-09-06-Starting-to-design-an-operating-system.md

 author: Jacob Garby
 ---

 Making an operating system is a project I've been looking at for a while now, and I've given it a few attempts.
 This is the first in a series of posts about how I'm making a new one, from scratch.
+In this post I'm

 ## What is an operating system for?